dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

   --temporal-executable /opt/local/bin/temporal
 ```

-The default matrix uses one EURUSD M1 period and covers:
+The default matrix uses one EURUSD M1 period for the single-item scenarios and
+a two-pair, three-month ASCII tick validation scenario for fan-out coverage.
+It
+covers:

 - repository refresh
 - dataset planning and URL validation
+- bounded multi-partition `SymbolTimeframeWorkflow` fan-out
 - archive download and CSV extraction
 - Polars cache build and cache merge
 - no-Influx import-skipped behavior, represented by a cache/merge request that